pojntfx/uni-db1-notes/README.md

 drop function get_total_sales_for_year;
 ```

-Packages can be used to group functions and variables:
+Packages can be used to group function "interfaces" and variables:

 ```sql
 create or replace package order_management